- Trust Marketing Platform

 For example: imagine your company has received seven poor reviews in the past quarter and five of them mention that your website is hard to navigate.

 By tracking reviews, your business has collected solid data about a fixable issue that is deterring customers.
-Now you can put time and energy into updating your website with confidence that you are helping the bottomline.
+Now you can put time and energy into updating your website with confidence that the expense is worthwhile because you are helping the bottom line.

 A customer who leaves your facilities unhappy and doesn’t post about it online is not likely to patronize your business again.
 On the flip side, disappointed customers who leave a review are giving you the chance to win them back.